A healthy Indian Salmon Recipe

-Tender cooked Indian Salmon Fish that can be made within minutes using garam masala, turmeric powder, and spicy red chilies.
+Tender cooked Indian salmon fish that can be made within minutes using garam masala, turmeric powder, and spicy red chilies.
 This masala salmon recipe is baked to perfection while you pour a glass of white wine, making it the perfect weeknight recipe!
+Love salmon?
+Try this easy chili garlic salmon recipe!

 Winner winner fish dinner right here folks!
 THERE’S A SUCH THING, right?